LQHHHHH/watchdog_for_jobs/README.md

 # watchdog_for_jobs
-watch a job is running or finish then send e-mail
+watch a job is running or finish then sending e-mail